 • Earn 2X points on local transit and commuting, including rideshare.

 • Earn 2X points on internet, cable, phone services, and select streaming.

 Some perks include $75 Southwest travel credit each year., receiving 4 Upgraded Boardings per year when available, savings of 20% back on in-flight drinks and WiFi, and more!

 This card carries a $149 annual fee and no transaction fees.

 The United Explorer Card is the best United Airlines rewards card.
 It offers bonuses on hotel and restaurant spending and plenty of travel perks.

-The United Explorer Card offers 40,000 bonus miles after you spend $2,000 on purchases in the first 3 months your account is open.
+The United Explorer Card offers up to 70,000 bonus miles.
+Earn 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
+Plus, earn an additional 10,000 miles after you spend $6,000 total on purchases in the first 6 months your account is open.

 • Earn 2 miles per $1 spent on dining, hotel stays, and United purchases